jesseduffield/lazydocker/README.md

 If you want to see what I (Jesse) am up to in terms of development, follow me on [twitter](https://twitter.com/DuffieldJesse) or watch me program on [twitch](https://www.twitch.tv/jesseduffield)

+## FAQ

+### How do I edit my config?
+By opening lazydocker, clicking on the 'project' panel in the top left, and pressing 'o' (or 'e' if your editor is vim).
+See [Config Docs](/docs/Config.md)

+### How do I get text to wrap in my main panel?
+In the future I want to make this the default, but for now there are some CPU issues that arise with wrapping.
+If you want to enable wrapping, use `gui.wrapMainPanel: true`

+### How do you select text?
+Because we support mouse events, you will need to hold option while dragging the mouse to indicate you're trying to select text rather than click on something.
+Alternatively you can disable mouse events via the `gui.ignoreMouseEvents` config value

+### Does this work with Windows?
+Currently not unless you use WSL.
+Instructions for setting up docker for WSL can be found here [here](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly)

 ## Alternatives